 To start the manoeuvre, take off smoothly from the centre of the helipad.
-The model must ascend vertically over the centre of the helipad until the skids or landing guides are at eye level, with tail rotor facing the centre judge (Figure 1).
+The model must ascend vertically over the centre of the helipad until the skids or landing gear are at a height of two metres, with tail rotor facing the centre judge (Figure 1).
 Hold this position for a minimum of 10 seconds, followed by a 90° clearing turn to the left or right side.
-Hover in this position for 5 seconds followed by a 180° clearing turn that is also held for 5 seconds.
-(View figures 2A and 2B)
+Hover in this position for 5 seconds followed by a 180° clearing turn in the opposite direction followed by a 5 second hover in this position.
+(See figures 2A and 2B)